CMSgov/bcda-static-site/production/user_guide.md

 <img class="ug-img" src="/assets/img/swagger_walkthrough_11.png" alt="Swagger: requesting your files" />

-Click the `Download file` link that appears in the response section.
+The `Response Body` contains the requested claims data in NDJSON format.
+Click the `Download` button that appears in the lower right corner of the response section.
 Note that a large file may take a while to download.

 <img class="ug-img" src="/assets/img/swagger_walkthrough_12.png" alt="Swagger: downloading your file" />

 You will have twenty minutes before your token expires, and you will need to get another from token if it expires before you are finished interacting with the API.

-The file you’ve downloaded will be encrypted.
-Follow the [decryption walkthrough](/decryption/) to learn how to decrypt and view the NDJSON data contained inside it.

-Once you’ve decrypted the file, you’ll want to know what to do with the data.
+Once you’ve downloaded the file, you’ll want to know what to do with the data.
 We’ve provided a [guide to working with BCDA data](/data-guide/){:target="_self"} to help you, including a crosswalk between CCLF fields and the corresponding sections of the NDJSON files.

 ## <a name="frequently-asked-questions"></a>Frequently asked questions about making requests